robertsledge/robertsledge/README.md

 <h1>Robert Sledge </h1>

-- 👋 Hi, I’m @robertsledge
+- 👋 Hi, I’m @robertsledge - this github is brand brand new and will be getting filled out as time allows.
 - 👀 I’m interested in learning as much as I can, whenever I can.
 - 🌱 I’m currently learning more python, and in the process of building a terrible port scanner.
 Ha.
 - 💞️ I’m looking to collaborate on anything infosec really.
 Could also be non-infosec stuff.
 Never know until you ask.